Nation's political leaders pay tribute as John McCain lies in state at U.S. Capitol

-WASHINGTON — An astounding array of the nation's political, military, diplomatic and cultural leaders paid tribute to the late Sen. John McCain Friday as he lay in state at the U.S. Capitol Rotunda.
+WASHINGTON — An astounding array of the nation's political, military, diplomatic and cultural leaders paid tribute Friday to the late Sen. John McCain – "a drum major for courage, truth and justice" – as he lay in state at the U.S. Capitol Rotunda.

-McCain's casket, covered by an American flag, was carried up the marble steps of the Capitol by somber members of the U.S. armed forces as a sudden downpour erupted.
-It was placed on the simple pine catafalque hastily constructed in 1865 to hold the body of Abraham Lincoln.
+McCain's flag-draped casket was carried up the marble steps of the Capitol by members of the U.S. armed forces as the skies erupted in a sudden downpour.
+Inside, tears flowed from mourners as it was placed on the simple pine catafalque hastily constructed in 1865 to hold the body of Abraham Lincoln.

 At that moment, the 81-year-old senator became only the 31st person to lie in state over 166 years.
 Senators who served with him for decades stood at attention, hands on hearts; Sen. Jeff Flake, his Arizona colleague, fought back tears.